Need to talk? Call 1800 882 436.

 • It's normal for babies and young children to be upset when someone they love leaves, even for a short time.

-• There are many strategies you can use to reduce your child's anxiety and help them settle into a new environment.
+• There are strategies you can use to reduce your child's anxiety and help them settle into a new environment.

 What is separation anxiety?